 New to this period of England’s past?

 Rather than attempting to produce a list of the ‘top ten’ Early Medieval sites in England, the following list of ten sites and museums is intended as an introduction to this period.
 Not included are the modern day nations of Ireland & Northern Ireland, Wales and Scotland, partly because the nature of this period in England was very different in these other areas.
 While there are many more sites one could visit, the sites listed below have been chosen for both their importance and their collective diversity.
-For one or more reasons, each is an important site, and together they offer a diverse range of sites and artefacts providing an interesting beginners guide to the richness of England’s Early Medieval past.
+For one or more reasons, each is an important site, and together they offer a diverse range of sites and artefacts providing an interesting beginners guide to the richness of England’s Early Medieval past (see also, Introduction and Timeline for the Archaeology and History of England).
 The entries are ordered chronologically, as best as possible.

-Built on the site of an original fifth-to-seventh century settlement, West Stow Anglo-Saxon village is a fully reconstructed Early Medieval community.
+Built on the site of an original fifth-to-seventh century settlement near the town of West Stow in Suffolk, West Stow Anglo-Saxon village is a fully reconstructed Early Medieval community.
 The open air museum opened in 1999 and has since offered visitors the chance to witness experimental archaeology in action and learn more about daily life in Anglo-Saxon England.
+Besides the outdoor village, there are also extensive galleries in the onsite Anglo-Saxon Museum.

-The great ship burial at Sutton Hoo is one of the most famous sites of Early Medieval Britain.
+Also in the county of Suffolk, the great ship burial at Sutton Hoo is one of the most famous sites of Early Medieval Britain.
 Thought to be the resting place of an Anglo-Saxon King of East Anglia, its glittering grave goods provide us with a fascinating insight into the life and death of wealthy elites in the seventh century, just on the cusp of England’s Christianisation.
-The cemeteries were first excavated in the 1930s, which are now run by The National Trust.
-Visitors can follow a number of trails that take in the earthen mounds and learn more about the period in the visitor centre.
+The cemeteries were first excavated in the 1930s, and today the archaeological site is now managed by the National Trust.
+Visitors can follow a number of trails that take in the earthen mounds and learn more about the period in the Visitor Centre.
+Most of the artefacts from the first excavations are in the British Museum, London.

-Stretching for around 150 miles, the colossal linear earthwork of Offa’s Dyke was erected by the Anglo-Saxon Kingdom of Mercia to defend itself from the neighbouring Welsh Kingdom of Powys.
+Stretching for around 150 miles along the border between England and Wales, the colossal linear earthwork of Offa’s Dyke was erected by the Anglo-Saxon Kingdom of Mercia to defend itself from the neighbouring Welsh Kingdom of Powys.
 Although associated with the Mercian King Offa who ruled from 757 to 796, recent archaeological investigation has revealed that much of the earthwork was erected by earlier Mercian rulers, between the fifth and seventh centuries.

-First established in the seventeenth century, the University of Oxford’s Ashmolean Museum houses a number of treasures from the era of the Anglo-Saxons, including the fine Late Anglo-Saxon Abingdon Sword and the unique Alfred Jewel, known for its links to the famed King Alfred the Great.
+First established in the seventeenth century, the Ashmolean Museum in Oxford houses a number of treasures from the era of the Anglo-Saxons, including the fine Late Anglo-Saxon Abingdon Sword and the unique Alfred Jewel, known for its links to the famed King Alfred the Great.

 7. Jorvik Viking Centre, York